APogue/APogue.github.io/_drafts/research_notes/2024-12-24-protest-context.md

 		- Can see when more police arrive around 2:10 AM and all the police cars there

+		- The reporter even says, the barricades were put up by UCLA

 	- Outline-v2-encampment has a couple more reddit links related to CNN and policing that I recently added but have not read really

 - [Gene Block May 6th statement](https://chancellor.ucla.edu/messages/investigation-into-tuesday-april-30-attack-on-our-campus/)